JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 3. The MUD Receiver retrieves the discovered resource for devices where the MUD controller does not have an up-to-date MUD-URL stored.
     To do so, it performs a CoAP request for the discovered MUD-URL resource URI using the GET method, which is responded to with the appropriate payload.
-    Receivers MUST specify the desired payload formats using the Accept option <!-- TODO cite -->.
+    Receivers MUST specify their desired payload format using the Accept option {{Section 5.10.4 of RFC7252}}.
-    If multiple payload formats are specified, the Thing MUST prefer ones that provide a greater degree of authenticity protection (i.e., prefer CWTs over plaintext transmission).
+    During content negotiation, Receivers MUST start with requesting the Content-Format that provides the greatest degree of authenticity protection (i.e., prefer CWTs over plaintext transmission).

 <!-- TODO advantages/disadvantages? -->